octo-technology/OpenTezos/docs/ligo/introduction.md

 As said above, LIGO is a programming language for writing **[Tezos](https://tezos.com/) smart contracts**.
 The diagram helps to contextualize the role of LIGO in the Tezos ecosystem.
-LIGO takes action in the left part as a development tool allowing the production of smart contracts (scripts in Michelson), which can be deployed on the blockchain.
+LIGO is active in the left part as a development tool allowing for the production of smart contracts (scripts in Michelson), which can be deployed on the blockchain.
 Tezos nodes broadcast information through the Tezos network in order to maintain an immutable common ledger (blockchain) # I would remove this sentence

-LIGO currently offers three flavored syntaxes:
+LIGO currently offers three flavoured syntaxes:

 - **PascaLIGO**, a syntax inspired by Pascal which provides an imperative developer experience.